 During the three months ended June 30, 2018, we entered into three interest rate swaps with aggregate notional amounts totaling \$475.0 million to hedge interest rate exposures related to variable rate borrowings under the 2024 Dollar Term Loans (which were subsequently replaced with the 2029 Dollar Term Loans).
-Under the terms of the interest rate swap agreements, the Company is required to pay the counter-parties a stream of fixed interest payments at a rate of 2.72% and in turn, receives variable interest payments based on 3-month LIBOR from the counter-parties.
-The interest rate swaps are designated as cash flow hedges and expire on March 31, 2023.
-These interest rate swaps are marked to market at each reporting date and any unrealized gains or losses are included in AOCI and reclassified to interest expense in the same period or periods during which the hedged transactions affect earnings.
+Under the terms of the interest rate swap agreements, the Company was required to pay the counterparties a stream of fixed interest payments at a rate of 2.72% and in turn, received variable interest payments based on 3-month LIBOR from the counterparties.
+The interest rate swaps were designated as cash flow hedges and expired on March 31, 2023.

 We refinanced our 2024 Dollar Term Loans in December 2022 and as a result transitioned the variable interest rate benchmark from LIBOR to SOFR.
-Despite the differing interest rate benchmarks between the interest rate swaps and the 2029 Dollar Term Loans, the interest rate swaps continue to qualify as cash flow hedges in accordance FASB's Topic 848, "Reference Rate Reform."
+Despite the differing interest rate benchmarks between the interest rate swaps and the 2029 Dollar Term Loans, the interest rate swaps continue to qualify as cash flow hedges in accordance with FASB's Topic 848, "Reference Rate Reform."

-During the three months ended March 31, 2019, we entered into two interest rate swaps with aggregate notional amounts totaling \$500.0 million, effective December 31, 2019, to hedge interest rate exposure associated with the 2024 Dollar Term Loans.
-Under the terms of the interest rate swap agreements, the Company was required to pay the counter-parties a stream of fixed interest payments at a rate of 2.59% and in turn, received variable interest payments based on 3-month LIBOR from the counter-parties.
+During the three months ended March 31, 2019, we entered into two interest rate swaps with aggregate notional amounts totaling \$500.0 million, effective December 31, 2019, to hedge interest rate exposure associated with the 2024 Dollar Term Loans (which were subsequently replaced with the 2029 Dollar Term Loans).
+Under the terms of the interest rate swap agreements, the Company was required to pay the counterparties a stream of fixed interest payments at a rate of 2.59% and in turn, received variable interest payments based on 3-month LIBOR from the counterparties.
 The interest rate swaps were designated as cash flow hedges and expired on December 31, 2022.
-These interest rate swaps were marked to market at each reporting date and any unrealized gains or losses were included in AOCI and reclassified to interest expense in the same period or periods during which the hedged transactions affected earnings.

-During the three months ended March 31, 2020, we entered into two interest rate swaps with aggregate notional amounts totaling \$400.0 million to hedge interest rate exposures associated with the 2024 Dollar Term Loans.
-Under the terms of the interest rate swap agreements, the Company was required to pay the counter-parties a stream of fixed interest payments at rates of 1.61% and 1.18% on \$200.0 million of notional value for each instrument, and in turn, received variable interest payments based on 3-month LIBOR from the counter-parties.
+During the three months ended March 31, 2020, we entered into two interest rate swaps with aggregate notional amounts totaling \$400.0 million to hedge interest rate exposures associated with the 2024 Dollar Term Loans (which were subsequently replaced with the 2029 Dollar Term Loans).
+Under the terms of the interest rate swap agreements, the Company was required to pay the counterparties a stream of fixed interest payments at rates of 1.61% and 1.18% on \$200.0 million of notional value for each instrument, and in turn, received variable interest payments based on 3-month LIBOR from the counterparties.
 The interest rate swaps were designated as cash flow hedges and expired on December 31, 2022.
-These interest rate swaps were marked to market at each reporting date and any unrealized gains or losses were included in AOCI and reclassified to interest expense in the same period or periods during which the hedged transactions affected earnings.